Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Dan Eisner, True North Founder and CEO, speculates on current market conditions and where rates may be headed.

 Inflation has finally come down to the BoC's target, and the concern is quickly shifting to prevent a recession.
-The BoC rate cuts have started, but how fast and how far will they go?
+The BoC rate cuts have started, but will world events knock its agenda off course?
 Here's what I see.

 ARTICLE CONTENTS